reza-arjmandi/web_api_with_cpp/README.md

 }
 ```

-We've added new variables to `state` object, `numbers` array which has two empty
+We've added new variables to `state` object, `numbers` array which has two
-strings, `numberIdx` variable which is set to `0`.
+empty strings, `numberIdx` variable which is set to `0`.
 All operations of this
 calculator are binary operations, which means operations need two numbers.
-We're
-going to store these two numbers in `numbers` array. `numberIdx` specifies which
+We're going to store these two numbers in `numbers` array.
+The `numberIdx`
-number the user has entered, first number or second number.
+specifies which number the user has entered, first number or second number.
-`numberHandler` is called when the user clicks on each number button, and
+The `numberHandler` is called when the user clicks on each number button, and
 number is passed to the handler through the `number` argument.
 In this function
 we've updated the `numbers` array in `state` object.
-Beer in mind, we must update `state` objects only through the `setState`
+Bear in mind, we must update `state` objects only through the `setState`
 function.
 Now we're going to complete the implementation of `dotHandler` function: